 The robots exclusion standard, also known as the robots exclusion protocol or simply robots.txt, is a standard used by websites to communicate with web crawlers and other web robots.
 The standard specifies how to inform the web robot about which areas of the website should not be processed or scanned.

-This “User-agent: *” means this section applies to all robots.
-The “Disallow: /” tells the robot that it should not visit any pages on the site.
+• "Disallow: /" tells the crawlers not to visit or archive any pages on the site.

-Once those changes were made, the Wayback Machine – by design – stopped crawling and archiving the sites for every school in the Newtown public school district, not just Sandy Hook.
-This is not up for debate, and anyone with a few minutes of free time can easily replicate the steps I took above and achieve the exact same results.
-And unlike the unscrupulous contributors to this cretinous book, I fully and enthusiastically encourage you to do exactly that.
+Once those changes were made, the Wayback Machine—by design—stopped archiving pages for all schools in the Newtown district, not just Sandy Hook.
+This isn’t speculation.
+Anyone with a few spare minutes can replicate these steps and confirm these results.
+Unlike the shameless contributors to this execrable book, I encourage you to do so.

-If this is truly James Fetzer’s “most compelling evidence” that Sandy Hook Elementary School was shuttered in 2008 in preparation for an imaginary drill, what hope is there for the rest of his claims?
+If this is James Fetzer’s “most compelling evidence” that Sandy Hook Elementary closed in 2008 to prepare for an imaginary drill, what does that say about the rest of his claims?

-Of course there are still some that have talked themselves into remaining unconvinced, like alleged IT professional Ruth Teltru, who writes:
+Of course, there are still a few who’ve talked themselves into remaining unconvinced, like self-proclaimed IT professional Ruth Teltru, who writes:

 Still very suspicious that it just so happens Sandy Hook Elementary is the only school in CT. that had the internet archive issues.